UltipaDocs

 • The ~ symbol marks the full-text index.

-• The operator CONTAINS checks if the segmented tokens in the full-text index include all the specified keywords.
+• The operator CONTAINS checks if the segmented tokens in the full-text index match the query.

 GQL